 Cotshill Hospital, Chipping Norton

 The first Chipping Norton Workhouse was in Church Street, subsequently moving to a building in London Road.
 It was the workhouse 1836-1929 and the Chipping Norton Public Assistance Institution 1929-1948.
 The hospital functioned as an Emergency Medical Service hospital during World War 2.
 In 1948 it became part of the NHS and was named the London Road Hospital, but quickly became known as the Cotshill Hospital.
-After July 1948 it was under the Banbury and District Hospital Management Committee, but responsibility had passed to Swindon and District Hospital Management Committee by 1974.
+After July 1948 it was under the Banbury and District Hospital Management Committee, but responsibility had passed to Pewsey Hospital Management Committee by 1960 and to Swindon and District Hospital Management Committee by 1974.
 Oxfordshire Area Health Authority (Teaching) took over in 1974 and Oxfordshire Health Authority in 1982.
 At the time of closure in 1983 it was a hospital for the mentally handicapped.

 Records of Cotshill Hospital include: